Are you ready to #LiveOn?

 The thought of being assigned to supplemental housing - a larger room that can accommodate more than two roommates, usually between 4-8 - can be daunting and nerve-wracking for some students.
 We understand - the concept can seem inconceivable, but we have found that in most cases, the room situation works out for students!
 Why?
 When roommates work together, set expectations, identify boundaries, and most important - communicate with each other - the living situation is most agreeable.
 We recommend working with the RA to create a "roommate agreement" to start the communication process and establish a baseline of guidelines.

-The Assignment Office will continue working on assignments after July 22; as cancellations in regular double rooms occur, students in supplemental housing will be reassigned.
+The Housing Assignment Office will continue working on assignments after the room assignment posting date; as cancellations in regular double rooms occur, students in supplemental housing will be reassigned.
 After the first few weeks of the fall semester, a survey will be sent to students assigned to supplemental.
 The survey will ask the student to identify preferences for reassignment, such as staying in the same building/housing area, or selecting a room type with a higher room rate.
-The Assignment Office will then use the survey to process reassignments should vacancies become available.
+The Housing Assignment Office will then use the survey to process reassignments should vacancies become available.
 We have found that less than 10% of students in supplemental housing return the survey - the rest are satisfied with their room assignment and opt not to move.

 Read more about one student's experience in supplemental housing.